recotoolsbenchmarks/BambooAnalysis/doc/index.rst

 language that is commonly used to discuss and describe them.
 By constructing an object representation of the expression, a few powerful operations can be used to compose complex expressions.
+This also allows to automate the construction of derived expressions, e.g. for shape systematic variation histograms.

 Building selections, plots etc. with such expressions is analysis-specific, but the mechanics of loading data samples, processing them locally or on a batch